aragos/tichu-tournament/docs/api.md

 * **204**: The hand has been scored.
 * **400**: Validation failed for one or more of the fields in the score.
-* **403**: The user does not own this tournament is not logged in and the request was not authenticate with the right pair id.
+* **403**: The user does not own this tournament is not logged in and the request was not authenticated with the right pair id.
 * **404**: The tournament with the given ID does not exist, the board/pair numbers are invalid or the pairs are not scheduled to play this board in the tournament movement scheme.
+* **405**: The tournament with this ID exists, but the tournament lock status does not permit overwriting an existing hand.
 * **500**: Server failed to score the hand for any other reason.

 ### Delete score for hand (DELETE /api/tournaments/:id/hands/:board_no/:ns_pair/:ew_pair)